 Toxicity of Sedum album 'Coral Carpet'

-Sedum album 'Coral Carpet' is not listed as toxic for people, but it can be mildly toxic to pets and children.
+Sedum album 'Coral Carpet' is not considered toxic to humans, but it can be mildly toxic to pets and children.

 Photo Gallery